lunohodov/monarch/README.md

 2. Change the `User` model and use a data migration to update existing records.
 3. Drop `first_name` and `last_name` columns.

-A regular Rails migration may look something like this:
+A regular Rails migration to update existing records may look something like this:

 ```ruby
 # db/migrate/200107010930_backfill_users_name.rb